Ramatu Tijani Aliyu

-Ramatu Tijani Aliyu (née Sidi Ali; born 12 June 1970) is a Nigerian politician who served as the Minister of State for the Federal Capital Territory (FCT).
+Ramatu Tijani Aliyu (née Sidi Ali; born 12 June 1970) is a Nigerian politician who served as the Minister of State for the Federal Capital Territory (FCT) from August 21, 2019 to May 29, 2023.
 She was appointed by President Muhammadu Buhari on 21 August 2019 and served until 29 May 2023.
 Ramatu was previously the national woman leader of the All Nigeria Peoples Party (ANPP), later the All Progressive Congress (APC), after the party and other political parties merged (2014-2018).

 She supported Muhammadu Buhari during his presidential campaigns, where she criticised the opposition candidate in the 2019 election, Alhaji Atiku Abubakar, for not bringing anything important to the development of the country while he was the vice president of Nigeria and called on Nigerians not to expect anything from him as he has nothing to offer again.
 She was elected president of the Council of African Political Parties, serving from 2015 to 2017.

 Early life and education

 Aliyu was born on 12 June 1970 in Wuse, Abuja, Nigeria.
 She is the daughter of Alhaji Mamman Sidi Ali, who was the Bawan Allah of Lokoja in Kogi State, Nigeria, a royal title he held until his death.
 Ramatu started her early childhood education at Dawaki Primary School, Suleja, in 1976.
 In 1982, she enrolled at Federal Government College (FGC) Minna, Niger State, where she completed her secondary education in 1988.
 Two years later, after a successful completion of her remedial programme, Aliyu got admitted into Ahmadu Bello University, Zaria, for her undergraduate programme to study urban and regional planning, earning a Bachelor of Science degree (B.Sc.) in 1995.
 Aliyu completed her master's degree in public administration at Nasarawa State University, Keffi.
 She was conferred an honorary doctorate degree in public administration by the Commonwealth University, London, and also earned a certificate in leadership skills from the Abbey College, London.